 Just in the nick of time, your prince gallops in, rescuing you, as he pulls your head above the water.
 While holding you in one arm, he carefully stirs in more specks of the Idealization Stage with the other, adding just enough to keep you afloat and extract more supply.

 Despite giving your Prince more of you than you had given to anyone in the past, he accuses you of being selfish and not loving enough.
-He would never admit, nor consider fault.
+He would never admit or consider he was at fault.
 He would never agree to compromise.
 In the same breath that breathes your demise, he will proclaim his love for you and desire to make the relationship work.
-His actions will never change, no matter how convincing his words sound.
+His actions will never change, no matter how sweet and convincing his words may sound.

 He held you to very high expectations of love and nurturing, but didn’t hold himself to the same high standards.
 His hypocrisy becomes glaringly apparent.
 No matter your continual efforts, nothing will seem to satisfy him anymore, on any front.
-You went from being his soulmate and the best partner he had ever met, to someone who couldn’t even perform the most mundane of tasks, like draining spaghetti or filling up the dog’s bowls with water the correct way.
+You went from being his soulmate and the best partner he had ever had, to someone who couldn’t even perform the most mundane of tasks, like draining spaghetti or filling up or loading a dishwasher.

 Your self-esteem eroding, you will begin to feel emotionally depleted.
 You will be stunned to find one day that you barely recognize yourself.
 Even worse, you will begin to lose respect for yourself.